anmi404/project-6/README.md

 ````
 All 10 tests should pass.

+  Contract: SupplyChain
+    ✓ Testing smart contract function createItem() that allows a beekeeper to create a hive (347ms)
+    ✓ Testing smart contract function 'HiveReady' that allows a beekeeper to mark an item 'Ready' (151ms)
+    ✓ Testing smart contract function 'advertiseItem' that allows the beekeeper to mark an item 'Advertised' (150ms)
+    ✓ Testing smart contract function 'sellItem' that allows a MarketPlace to mark an item 'ForSale' (148ms)
+    ✓ Testing smart contract function 'buyItem' that allows the Seller to mark an item 'Sold' (174ms)
+    ✓ Testing smart contract function function 'packItem' that allows a farmer to mark an item 'Packed' (151ms)
+    ✓ Testing smart contract function 'shipItem' that allows the courier to mark an item 'Shipped' (147ms)
+    ✓ Testing smart contract function 'receiveItem' that allows the consumer to mark an item 'Received' (122ms)
+    ✓ Testing smart contract function fetchItemBufferOne() that allows anyone to fetch item details from blockchain
+    ✓ Testing smart contract function fetchItemBufferTwo() that allows anyone to fetch item details from blockchain

+  10 passing (2s)

 ### Deploy your Contract to Rinkeby

 In order to deploy the contract to the Rinkeby Public Network, you need to configure file truffle-config.js (or truffle.js).